rtxa/agmodx/README.md

 - Mod is still in beta stage (*90% done*).
 Some commands maybe are missing, please let me know about it.
 - Custom nextmap.amxx and antiflood.amxx plugins have been included.
 They have fixed a bug with mp_chattime getting increased on map change and the antiflood not working when game is paused.

-## 👁 Check the Wiki
-The [wiki](https://github.com/rtxa/agmodx/wiki) contains info about the new commands and features added or whatever you wanna know about this MiniAG.
-Check [Projects](https://github.com/rtxa/agmodx/projects) page to see the progress of the *To Do* list.

 ## ☆ Thanks to:
 - BulliT for his AG Mod and some useful codes.